Daily readings

 Tuesday, December 29, 2026

 Saint Thomas Becket, Bishop and Martyr.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Thomas Becket, Bishop and Martyr